-- Securely block the tractor up so the drive tires are off the ground. - 3.
+- 2. Securely block the tractor up so the drive tires are off the ground. - 3.
 Adjust the tracking adjustment nuts at the front of both control rods so that 2 or 3 threads are visible, then loosen the jam nuts on the ball joints at the back of the control rods.

-Transmission Control Rod and Arm Location (Components Hidden for Clarity)
+Transmission Control Rod and Arm Location (Shown with Parts Removed for Clarity)